 Finding Scrap Wood

-Before we dive into the wood craft project, I wanted to give you a few sources for scrap wood.
+Before you start this wood project, I wanted to share a few sources for scraps.
 My goal in making these kinds of signs is to always get the wood for free.

 So far I’ve been successful, because it seems everyone has scraps they’d love to give away.
 Here are some good sources: